Kazuhiro Morita

 Kazuhiro Morita (森田一浩 or Morita Kazuhiro, born 1952 in Tokyo; died 2021) was a Japanese composer and arranger.

 Morita studied with Yoshio Hasegawa at the Tokyo University of the Arts.
 He is known as an arranger, reworking pieces like Appalachian Spring by Aaron Copland, Galánta Dances by Zoltán Kodály, Don Juan and an excerpt from Salome by Richard Strauss, The Miraculous Mandarin by Béla Bartók, Symphony No. 1 by Gustav Mahler, the second suite from the ballet Daphnis et Chloé by Maurice Ravel and the Rhapsody on a Theme of Paganini by Sergei Rachmaninoff.
 He is also noted for his arrangements of anime scores (including Castle in the Sky, Princess Mononoke, and Kiki's Delivery Service) and his original compositions.
-He teaches at Shobi University.
+He taught at Shobi University.

+From 1991 to 1994, he served as a member of the Japan Band Clinic Committee.
+Since 2015, he has also been selected as a member of the selection committee for the All Japan Wind Orchestra Competition.
+He died on August 25, 2021 from multiple myeloma.